flowlabcu/FLATiron/docs/source/demo_coupled_diffusion_reaction.rst

     B_pde.set_reaction(-2*k_v*A*B)
     C_pde.set_reaction(k_v*A*B)

-    # Set weakform.
-Make sure that the problem linearity
+    # Set weakform
-    # is set to False as this is a non-linear problem
     coupled_physics.set_weak_form()

-Now we set the boundary conditions dictionary foe each physics, and create an overall dictionary with the species tag called ``bc_dict`` which we supply into the ``coupled_physics`` object.
+Now we set the boundary conditions dictionary for each physics and create an overall dictionary with the species tag called ``bc_dict`` which we supply into the ``coupled_physics`` object.
+The format for the individual boundary condition dictionary has the same format as a single species transport problem.
+Here, we utilize the solution functions that we grabbed earlier to define the Neumann boundary condition.
+We can do this because Neumann boundary condition is simply an additional term in the weak formulation.

 .. code:: python